Bell Satellite TV: 1990s: inception as ExpressVu

 ExpressVu was conceived in 1994, at the time of American DSS systems launch, as a consortium of Ontario-based Tee-Comm Electronics, Canadian Satellite Communications (Cancom), Vancouver-based Western International Communications (WIC) and Bell Canada Enterprises (BCE), with a projected startup date of late 1995.
 High technology development costs and delays placed Tee-Comm in a severe financial position, prompting the remaining partners to pull out in 1996.
 Instead, U.S. satellite-TV provider Echostar Dish Network was chosen to provide the receivers and uplink equipment.
 The Hughes DirecTV system had already been optioned to Power Broadcasting, in Canada; it has since been withdrawn.
 Tee-Comm on its own managed to launch the first DBS service in Canada, AlphaStar, in early 1997; however, in a matter of months the company went bankrupt and the service was discontinued, leaving thousands of consumers with useless receivers (although with some reconfiguration, could be used to receive unencrypted FTA channels).
 ExpressVu launched service in September 1997, initially as "Dish Network Canada", followed by "ExpressVu Dish Network", in both cases using the Echostar logo.
+On November 5, it launched an advertising campaign featuring couples wearing ExpressVu dishes on their heads telling about its benefits, ending with the slogan "get your head on our dish".
+The campaign targeted a wide consumer demographic in order to prove that they were "better than the cable monopolies", according to marketing director Stuart Morris.